ionrock/ionblog/2015/05/07/announcing_rdo.rst

 Conclusion
 ----------

-I hope you give it a try and report back any issues.
-At the moment it extremely basic in that it doesn't do anything terribly smart as far as escaping goes.
+I hope you give it a try and report back any `issues
+<https://github.com/ionrock/rdo/issues>`_.
+At the moment it extremely
+basic in that it doesn't do anything terribly smart as far as escaping goes.
 I hope to remedy that as well as support generic ssh connections as well.

 .. author:: default